-We intend to increase our market share of U.S. advertising spending and our advertising inventory utilization by expanding commercial relationships with our existing advertising clients and by growing our advertising client base.
-We also intend to accomplish this growth by continuing to aggressively market and sell the positive attributes of cinema relative to other mediums and improve our level of client service and expand the suite of in-theatre and online marketing products sold to our clients.
+We intend to increase our market share of U.S. advertising spending and our advertising inventory utilization by expanding commercial relationships with our existing advertising clients and by expanding our advertising client base.
+Despite a very difficult economy in 2009, we were successful in adding 38 first-time clients and 18 additional clients that had last advertised with us in 2006 or 2007, representing sales of approximately \$21 million and \$34 million, respectively.
+We will also continue to aggressively market and sell the positive attributes of cinema relative to other mediums and improve our level of client service and expand the suite of in-theatre, online and Fathom Events sponsorship marketing products sold to our clients.
 While an increasing number of companies now make cinema advertising part of their media buying plan, there are still many large advertisers and product categories that do not yet include meaningful cinema advertising expenditures in their marketing budgets.
 We have recently made progress in expanding categories such as military, domestic auto, quick-service restaurants, toys, retail, packaged goods, and financial services.
-We believe that over time, as awareness, and third-party data on the effectiveness, of cinema advertising grows, we expect to increase our revenue from these and other client categories.
+We believe that over time, as market awareness and third-party data on the effectiveness of cinema advertising grows, we expect to increase our revenue from these and other client categories.

 We continue to increase the amount of local advertising sold in our pre-feature show and have begun to more aggressively market and sell our local advertising inventory.
 Our strategy to employ senior sales positions to focus exclusively on larger local clients such as car dealer associations has proven successful and we are expanding this effort to the quick-service restaurant, casual dining and tourism categories.
 We have also utilized direct marketing campaigns to businesses within a specified radius of our network theatres, with positive results.

 These campaigns are often combined with theatre lobby promotions and advertising.
-Due to the relatively low percentage of local advertising inventory sold today, we believe that a growth opportunity exists for further growth of this business.
+Due to the relatively low percentage of local advertising inventory sold today in many of our theatres, we believe that a growth opportunity exists for our local and regional business.